David-VTUK/CKA-StudyGuide/cka-study-guide/docs/revision-topics/04-storage.md

+# Storage

-# Understand storage classes, persistent volumes
+## Understand storage classes, persistent volumes

 A `StorageClass` provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
 Kubernetes itself is un-opinionated about what classes represent.
 This concept is sometimes called "profiles" in other storage systems.